ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 ## Paging

-But we still might get to much data back.
-What if we select all the students from a real university database.
+But we still might get too much data back.
+What if we select all the students from a real university database?
 This is where our paging middleware comes in.
 The paging middleware implements the relay cursor pagination pattern.

-> Since we cannot do a skip while with entity framework we actually use a indexed based pagination underneath.
+> Since we cannot do a skip while with _Entity Framework_, we actually use a indexed based pagination underneath.
 For convenience we are wrapping this as really cursor pagination.
 With mongoDB and other database provider we are supporting real cursor base pagination.

 Like with filtering, sorting and selection we just annotate the paging middleware and it just works.
-Again, middleware order is important so we need to put the paging attribute on the top since the most top data middleware is actually applied last.
+Again, middleware order is important, so we need to put the paging attribute on the top since the most top data middleware is actually applied last.

 ```csharp
 using System.Linq;